Dpadiaz/italian-financial-challenge/README.md

 - Do your analysis in `notebooks/`
 - Put reusable code in `src/`
 - Keep it simple - notebooks are fine for the whole project!

 ---

-## 📧 Getting Help

-1. **Read the documentation** - Most questions are answered there
-2. **Attend office hours** - Ask specific questions
-3. **Check the FAQ** in the challenge description
-4. **Discussion forum** - Help each other (concepts only, not solutions!)

-**Good question:** "How should I handle the class imbalance in bankruptcy prediction?"
-**Bad question:** "Can you tell me what features to engineer?"

----

-## 🎓 Learning Objectives

-By completing this challenge, you will:

-✓ Work with realistic financial data
-✓ Handle class imbalance in classification
-✓ Perform time series aware validation
-✓ Engineer domain-informed features
-✓ Interpret machine learning models
-✓ Communicate technical findings to business audiences ✓ Write clean, reproducible code

----